One: Backward and Forward He Switched His Long Tail….

 Paint the Town Red.

 On 6th April 1837 the young Marquess, recently expelled from Oxford university for conduct unbecoming a gentleman, arrived at Melton Mowbray’s Thorpe end tollgate.
-He was heavily intoxicated and has an entourage of fellow young inebriates in tow.
-When asked to pay the toll, a belligerent marquess attacked the tollkeeper.
-The bridge had just been painted and tins of red paint and brushes were left nearby.
-Waterford’s entourage held the tollkeeper down, while the marquess painted him.
+He was heavily intoxicated and surrounded by an entourage of fellow young inebriates.
+When asked to pay the toll, the belligerent marquess attacked the tollkeeper.
+The bridge was recently painted, and tins of red paint and brushes were left nearby.
+Waterford’s entourage pinned the tollkeeper down, while the marquess painted him.
 A constable stepped in, only to be beaten, held down and painted also.

-The drunken entourage then rioted throughout the town, painting doors and walls, destroying flower pots and business signs as they went.
+The drunken entourage rioted throughout the town, painting doors and walls, destroying flower pots and business signs as they went.
 They vandalized the post office, and tried to upturn a caravan.
-Several police officers tried to stop the gang, but were also beaten and painted for their trouble.
-An officer finally managed to collar one of the group, Edward Reynard, and throw him into a cell.
-The next day a hungover Marquess bailed Reynard, paying many times the cost at the tollbridge to release him.
+Several officers tried to stop the gang, but were, also, beaten and painted for their trouble.
+A constable finally collared one of the louts, Edward Reynard, and threw him into a jail cell.
+The next day a hungover Marquess bailed Reynard, paying many times the cost at the tollbridge to release his pal.
 They were all charged with several counts of common assault, paying £100 a piece.

 This incident gave rise to the term ‘Paint the town red”, to describe a riotous night out on the town.

 Not long after, the Marquess and his entourage caused an international incident in Norway.
 Waterford harassed a local woman, and was knocked unconscious by a local with a morningstar.
-He soon returned to London, just before the first Spring Heeled Jack attacks happened.
-He remained in London till 1842, making the news regularly in his own name for a series of drunken, churlish incidents.
+He soon returned to London, just before Spring Heeled Jack first appeared.
+He remained in London till 1842, regularly making the news in his own name in several drunken, churlish incidents.
 In 1842 he married the socialite Louisa Stuart, and moved to Curraghmore House, Ireland.
 Whether he was a reformed man via marriage and behaved himself is debatable, but he avoided further charges and scandals till his death in 1859.
-The mad marquess died of a broken neck after being thrown from a horse.
+The mad marquess died of a broken neck after being thrown by a horse.

-The Marquess of Waterford was an athlete, and normally an excellent horseman.
+The Marquess of Waterford was an athlete, and, at least till his last ride, an excellent horseman.
 His garments bore his family crest, a shield with a giant W on them.
 His entourage contained a skilled engineer who could have made spring-loaded shoes some believe Spring Heeled Jack must have used.
 High society long suspected him of being Spring Heeled Jack, and that the slew of attacks were revenge for perceived sleights at Moulton Mowbray, and the Norwegian incident.

 Though hardly conclusive, Henry Beresford, 3rd Marquess of Waterford remains the prime suspect in the early Spring Heeled Jack assaults.